kubeshark/docs/src/pages/en/automation_helpers.md

 ---
 title: Helpers
-description: The reference page for the API provided in scripting and jobs features of Kubeshark
+description: The reference page for the helpers provided in scripting and jobs features of Kubeshark
 layout: ../../layouts/MainLayout.astro
 ---